lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-1.rst

 .. figure:: images/portal-104-1-1.png
     :name: portal-104-1-1
-    :alt: The Results tab after a query has been executed defaults to a screens split three ways: coverage map at upper left, default plot at upper right, and the tabular data below.
+    :alt: The results interface.

-    Figure 1: The results interface after a query has been executed defaults to a screens split three ways: coverage map at upper left (A), default plot at upper right (B), and the tabular data below (C).
+    Figure 1: The results interface after a query has been executed defaults to a screens split three ways: the coverage map (A), the active chart (B), and the table (C).

 * The *Coverage chart* (upper left, or "A" in Figure 1):
 The default view is a `HEALPix <https://healpix.sourceforge.io/>`_ grid showing the number of returned objects per grid region.